millanek/Dsuite/README.md

 ```
 Selected updates (full update history is accessible on gitHub):
+v0.5 r53:   Changed --ABBAclustering and provide propoer documentation for this test
 v0.5 r48:   --KS-test-for-homoplasy now works accurately for sample sizes >= 16,000
 v0.5 r47:   --KS-test-for-homoplasy output now has more accurate p-values (one-sample KS-test for uniformity)
 v0.5 r46:   Support for arbitrary ploidy in Dtrios